RCA Heritage Fund

 Such monies are derived from voluntary contributions from members of the Regimental Family and Friends of the Regiment.

 As a Canadian Armed Forces NPP entity, the RCA Heritage Fund is categorized by the Canada Revenue Agency as a “qualified donee”.
 As such, contributions or donations to the Fund attract Official Income Tax Receipts issued by RHQ RCA on behalf of the Canadian Forces Morale & Welfare Services (CFMWS) Non-public Funds Accounting Office in Shilo, MB.
-Consolidated tax receipts will be sent to donors in the December/January period as many contributors provide support multiple times throughout the year.
+Consolidated tax receipts will be sent to donors in the December/January period as many contributors provide support multiple times through the year.

 The RCA Heritage Fund is governed and managed in accordance with Canadian Armed Forces NPP regulations and the Fund constitution.
 Expenditures are further guided by the RCA Family Strategy.